 At non-specified rates of speed vibration exceeding established standards may be permitted, when these rates are not continuous.

-9.1.6 Withdrawal from the present standards is in each case subject to special consideration by the Register.
+9.1.6 In case of withdrawal from the present standards the technical substatiation shall be submitted to the Register review.

 9.2 STANDARDIZED VIBRATION PARAMETERS